LIVING GREEK IN GREECE:

 ADMISSIONS PROCESS

 Participants should know the basics of Greek grammar.
-This usually means the equivalent of one year of college Ancient Greek.
+This usually means at least one year of studying Ancient Greek at the college-level.
 No experience speaking Greek is required, but experienced Greek speakers are also encouraged to apply.
 Paideia alumni and Nexus members are particularly encouraged to apply.
 Participants must be 18 years or older.
 Students under the age of 18 should consider Living Greek in Greece High School.
-The ideal group will be varied and complementary, able to help one another learn by playing to each other’s talents and interests.

 CLASSROOM